 But how do we do it?

-The shortage of medical professionals throughout the world only adds to the issue at hand.
-HHC professionals are rare and in some countries non-existent.
-Where they do exist, they are almost exclusively situated in urban areas.
+The worldwide shortage of specialised medical professionals only adds to the issue at hand.
+HHC professionals are hard to come by in some countries and in others non-existent.
+Where exist, they are almost exclusively situated in urban areas.